ResponsibleAILab/emoji-universal-sentiment/README.md

 Purpose: This script contains three algorithms: BSA, DPM, and Majority Voting algorithms to combine emoji representation.
 It also includes methods to find the best-performing BSA algorithms.
 ## Installation

-Ensure the following libraries are installed before executing the commands:
+Ensure the following libraries are installed before executing the python scripts:

 ```bash
 pip install emoji